i2p/i2p.i2p/installer/resources/checklist.md

 ## A day or two before

-1. Write the release announcement and push to Transifex:
+1. Write the release announcement, check in, and pull into Weblate:

   - Checkout i2p.newsxml branch
     - See README for setup